facebook/docusaurus/website/docs/sidebar.md

 };
 ```

-The `docs` key in the file is just the name of that particular sidebar hierarchy, and can be renamed to something else.
+The `docs` key in the exported object is just the name of that particular sidebar hierarchy, and can be renamed to something else.
 You can have multiple sidebars for different Markdown files by adding more top-level keys to the exported object.

 ## Subcategories